symfony/symfony-docs/components/console/helpers/tablehelper.rst

     ;
     $table->render($output);

-Table layout can be customized as well.
+The table layout can be customized as well.
 There are two ways to customize table rendering: using named layouts or by customizing rendering options.

 Customize Table Layout using Named Layouts
 ------------------------------------------

-Table helper is shipped with two preconfigured table layouts:
+The Table helper ships with two preconfigured table layouts:

 * ``TableHelper::LAYOUT_DEFAULT``